mrwatson-de/fmworkmate.github.io/troubleshooting-fmtextconverter.md

 Having trouble getting [fmTextConverter](fmtextconverter.html) to work.

-## I can't input search and replace terms
+## I can't input search & replace terms

-There's a couple of problems you can have when trying to input your search and replace terms…
+There's a couple of problems you can have when trying to input your search & replace terms…

-### I have a single list of search and replace term pairs
+### I have a single list of search & replace terms

 No Problem!
 Just paste the text into the search field, choose the delimiter it uses (or click the radio button for tab delimited columns) and press the `Split Search → Replace` button:

 ![Two columns](/assets/images/fmtextconverter-screenshot-two-columns-1.png)

-and fmTextConverter will split the text vertically into pairs of search and replace terms
+and fmTextConverter will split the text vertically into pairs of search & replace terms

 ![Two columns](/assets/images/fmtextconverter-screenshot-two-columns-2.png)